 Taking this sales methodology a step further

 Have you decided to implement the Miller Heiman sales process in your sales org?
-The Lucidchart Sales Solution, a perfect compliment to this groundbreaking methodology, will help your team:
+Lucidchart is a perfect compliment to this groundbreaking methodology.
+Our visual workspace will help your team:

 - Identify key relationships and find the most efficient path to closed-won.

 - Track and monitor the health of all deals.

 - Ensure that account knowledge stays within the organization.

 By helping teams to more effectively coordinate, communicate, and execute account-based strategies, Lucidchart leads to shorter sales cycles, bigger deal sizes, and more opportunities closed.

 With a well-researched plan, thoughtful and thorough execution backed by the best tools available, your company’s success is all but guaranteed.
 A proven methodology for high-level sales, supported by Lucidchart, is the best way to ensure your major sales goals are not only achieved but managed and surpassed, quarter over quarter, year over year.